Finite $3$-connected homogeneous graphs: Proof of Proposition and Theorem

+If $\Ga$ has girth at least $4$, then since $\G$ is $(G,k)$-CH with $k\geq 3$, by Proposition~\ref{prop-local-action}, $G$ is vertex-transitive on $\G$ and $G_u^{\G(u)}$ is $2$-transitive.
+It follows that $\G$ is $(G,2)$-arc-transitive.
+Thus, part (iii) happens.

-\f{\bf Proof of Theorem~\ref{local-pty}:} Let $\Ga=(V,E)$ be a connected $(G, k)$-CH graph with $k\geq 3$.
-Assume that $\Ga$ is neither a complete graph nor a complete multipartite graph, and assume further that $\Ga$ is of girth 3.
+In what follows, assume that $\G$ is neither a complete graph nor a complete multipartite graph, and assume further that $\Ga$ is of girth 3.
 Let $u\in V$ be a vertex.
 Obviously, $[\Ga(u)]$ is $(G, k-1)$-homogeneous.
-By Lemma~\ref{lem-def}, the permutation group $G_u^{\Ga(u)}$ is of rank 3.
-Thus all arcs of $[\Ga(u)]$ are equivalent under $G_u$, and all pairs of non-adjacent vertices are equivalent under $G_u$.
+By Proposition~\ref{prop-local-action}, the permutation group $G_u^{\Ga(u)}$ is of rank 3.
+Thus, all arcs of $[\Ga(u)]$ are equivalent under $G_u$, and all pairs of non-adjacent vertices are equivalent under $G_u$.